emily-longman/Nucella_can_Pop_Genomics/README.md

 ## Part 1 - Assemble the Draft Genome

 The *N. canaliculata* draft genome was based on DNA extracted from one adult female *N. canaliculata* collected in June 2022 from Bodega Marine Reserve, California, USA.
 We used a hybrid assembly approach to assemble the genome, utilizing the continuinty of the Oxford Nanopore Technologies (ONT) long reads and the quality of the AVITI short reads.
 In many of the steps, we generate multiple assemblies and vary some of the parameters to optimize the assembly.
-We determine the assembly quality and completeness using [Quast] (https://github.com/ablab/quast) and [BUSCO] (https://www.expasy.org/resources/busco).
+We determine the assembly quality and completeness using [Quast](https://github.com/ablab/quast) and [BUSCO](https://www.expasy.org/resources/busco).

 ### 01 - Prepare the Raw Data